aulasneo/xblock-grade-fetcher/README.md

 By adding this XBlock to a course unit you can fetch grades from an external system for a corresponding problem(s) in Open edX and another system and grade users in Open edX based on what recieved from the external system.

+## Installation and Setup

+To use the Grade Fetcher XBlock, you first need to install it in your Open edX environment and then enable it within your course.

+### 1. Installation

+Install this XBlock by adding this repository to your Open edX list of dependencies.
+Then rebuild the Open edX image and restart your Open edX services.

+### 2. Enable in Studio

+Once installed, you must enable the XBlock in each course where you intend to use it.

+1. In Open edX Studio, navigate to the course you want to modify.
+2. Go to **Settings** > **Advanced Settings**.
+3. Find the policy key for **Advanced Module List**.
+4. Add `"gradefetcher"` to the list of module keys.
+For example:

+    ```json
+    [
+        "word_cloud",
+        "gradefetcher"
+    ]
+    ```

+5. Click **Save Changes** at the bottom of the page.

+After saving, "Grade Fetcher" will appear in the "Advanced" section when you add a new component to a unit.

 ## Fields
 1. Display Name: Title of the XBlock in the Studio
 2. Title: Title of the XBlock in the LMS (Title that appears to the students)